 Deposits and Withdrawals on Coinbase Pro

 To deposit digital currency into your Coinbase Pro account, go to “Assets” then “Deposit.”
-You will choose the type of currency you wish to deposit and given an address to send the coins to.
+You will choose the type of currency you wish to deposit and be given an address to send the coins to.

 Withdrawing cryptocurrency is similarly easy.
 Go to “Assets” then “Withdrawal.”
 Choose the currency type and enter the wallet where you want to send the currency.

-Depositing and withdrawing fiat currency is also done via the “Assets” page and “Deposit” or “Withdrawal” option.
+Depositing and withdrawing fiat currency is also done via the “Assets” page and the “Deposit” or “Withdrawal” option.

 When using USD, you can do an ACH transfer or bank wire from an American bank account, with the same options available for withdrawals.